nguyentrong3114/nguyentrong3114/README.md

 # 👋 Hi, I'm Trọng Nguyễn
-🌱 I'm working on a perfume e-commerce site
-💻 Tech Stack: `.NET`, `Next.js`, `TypeScript`, `Node.js`,`React JS`,
-🚀 Passionate about clean code and modern architecture
+🌱 I'm a student at a university and trying to learn code as wel 💻 Tech Stack: `.NET`, `Next.js`, `TypeScript`, `Node.js`,`React JS`, 🚀 Passionate about clean code and modern architecture